dotnet/fsharp/tests/FSharp.Compiler.Service.Tests2/Docs.md

    4. Collect all reachable nodes and their ancestors.
    5. Find all files that added one or more modules/namespaces to any of the nodes found in 5.
    6. Return those as dependencies.

+### Graph optimisation - going deeper than just top-level module

+In 1.i of the above algorithm we only consider the top-level module/namespace(s) for each file.
+As soon as some other file is able to navigate to that top-level item, we consider it a dependency.

+A more or less straightforward optimisation of this behaviour would be to:
+1. In 1.i Collect a tree of modules/namespaces that contain any types/exceptions that can be used for type inference.
+2. In 2. add all the leaves from the tree to the Trie.

+This should further reduce the graph.

+### Edge-case 1. - `[<AutoOpen>]`

+Modules with `[<AutoOpen>]` are in a way 'transparent', meaning that all the types/nested modules inside them are surfaced as if they were on a level above.

+The algorithm needs to consider that.

+The main problem with that is that `AutoOpenAttribute` could be aliased and hide behind a different name.
+Therefore it's not easy to see whether the attribute is being used based only on the AST.

+There are ways to evaluate this, which involve scanning all module abbreviations in the project and in any referenced dlls.

+However, for now, the algorithm simply treats every module with _any_ attributes as an `[<AutoOpen>]` module.

+This retains correctness, but reduces efficiency of the graph reduction.
+Optimisation ideas here are welcome.

+### Edge-case 2. - module abbreviations

+At the moment the algorithm doesn't support files with module abbreviations.
+Adding support should be doable.

 ### Performance